wp-plugins/pizzazz/readme.txt

 * Width sensitive.
 Depending on the width of your content area, Pizzazz will adjust the display of items to keep things looking clean even when there isn't much room to do so.
 * Search Friendly.
 Portfolio content loads on the page using the short code and not via Ajax, so it's indexable by search engines.
 * Tablet friendly.
 No flash is used, so your portfolio will display normally on viewer's Droid tablets and iPads.
+* Coming soon: custom fields, social integration, linked call to action buttons, category layouts, more themes,  and more features.

 == Installation ==